TGFbro

-TGFbro (short for The Ground Floor) is an English YouTube channel created in 2012 by Jamie "Jay" Swingler (born 17 March 1995 in Dudley, England) and Romell Henry (born 8 February 1995 in Lisbon, Portugal).
-The channel primarily consisted of vlogs, challenges, extreme pranks, stunts, and music videos.
-As of November 2025, the channel has over 1.48 billion views and 6.13 million subscribers.
+TGFbro (short for The Ground Floor), often shortened to simply TGF, is a British YouTube channel created on 23 May 2012 by Jamie "Jay" Swingler and Romell Henry.
+The channel primarily consists of vlogs, internet challenges, extreme pranks, extreme stunts, and music videos.
+As of September 2026, the channel has over 1.51 billion views and 6.16 million subscribers.

+In December 2025, the TGFbro channel announced its return to YouTube after three years of inactivity, with a 24-hour live stream inspired by their "Extreme Christmas Calendar" series.

 History

-The group was formed in 2012 when Swingler tweeted out who would want to make videos with him, and Henry replied "I'm on it".
+The group was formed in 2012 when Swingler tweeted out who would want to make videos with him, and Henry replied, "I'm on it".

 Due to the often extreme nature of the stunts that appeared on the channel, they were subject to multiple controversies and gained regular national media attention for stunts that include bringing the video game series Grand Theft Auto to life and a live action hide and seek in Birmingham city centre with a £10,000 reward that led to a police warning.

-In 2016, they hosted a show on Channel 4 called Polterguest.
+In 2016, the pair hosted a show on Channel 4 called Polterguest.

-In January 2024, Swingler revealed in a post on his subreddit, "r/jayswingler", that the TGFbro channel has ended, saying, "It became too hard to sustain.
-From a legal standpoint, it was just getting out of hand and life was becoming unbearable with all the trouble we dealt with over the years, not to mention the mental health issues, the broken bones, the cuts, the bruises and the pain."
+In January 2024, Swingler revealed in a post on his subreddit, "r/jayswingler", that the TGFbro channel had ended, saying, "It became too hard to sustain.
+From a legal standpoint, it was just getting out of hand, and life was becoming unbearable with all the trouble we dealt with over the years, not to mention the mental health issues, the broken bones, the cuts, the bruises, and the pain."
 Romell later also confirmed this in July 2024 on his new podcast "Vocal Pickups".

+In December 2025, Swingler and Henry announced their return to the TGFbro channel.